 Group Service Projects

 We welcome groups to help us care for the Preserve.
 The Preserve has benefited from the time and efforts of student organizations, church groups, youth groups, and UW classes.
-Past group service projects include Fall seed collecting, mulching trails, planting, and pulling invasive garlic mustard plants.
+Groups service projects may include pulling or cutting invasive plants, collecting or sowing seed, planting, picking up trash, and maintaining trails.

 If you would like to arrange a service project for your group please send an email to the Volunteer Coordinator.
 In your email please include the following information: